-The manual load method has these steps:
+The manual load method has the following steps:

 - Log in to the Hapara Admin Console.

-- Browse to the Data Loader menu option
+- Browse to the Data Loader menu option.

-- Select the Manual Configuration link
+- Select the Manual Configuration link.

 - Use the Data Loader Manual Load page to start the load of your Class file (Google Sheet or CSV) into Hapara.